-Each school has a multicultural affairs officer who responds to the day-to-day needs and concerns of underrepresented students.
-This individual works closely with the Office of Educational Outreach and Health Careers Development in promoting our mission of student support and motivational systems.
-Representatives meet of this committee meet regularly to discuss diversity initiatives and inclusive efforts promoted by the respective school.
+Each school has a student affairs director who responds to the day-to-day needs and concerns of underrepresented students.
+This individual works closely with the Office of Health Careers Opportunity in promoting our mission of student support and motivational systems.
 The working group includes:

-The University of Mississippi Medical Center and the Division of Multicultural Affairs have a long-standing relationship with Tougaloo College, a private, historically black, liberal arts institution, accessible to all persons regardless of race, ethnic origin, religion or creed.
+The University of Mississippi Medical Center and the Office of Health Careers Opportunity have a long-standing relationship with Tougaloo College, a private, historically black, liberal arts institution, accessible to all persons regardless of race, ethnic origin, religion or creed.
 The college prepares students to be imaginative, self-directed, lifelong learners and mindful thinkers, committed to leadership and services in a global society by offering a high quality liberal studies program.

-The Division of Multicultural Affairs recruits students for its pipeline programs from area middle schools and high schools.
+The Office of Health Careers Opportunity recruits students for its pipeline programs from area middle schools and high schools.
 We work closely with counselors and teachers in promoting secondary education and stimulate interest in pursuing careers in the health care profession.